3dprintscanner/coronacorps/src/site/index.md

 ---
-title: Clerkenwell & Bunhill Volunteers
+title: Islington Covid-19 Volunteers
 subtitle: We must be best preprared to look after the vulnerable around us and prevent COVID-19 spreading faster than our health services can cope.
 layout: layouts/base.njk
 ---

 ## Who are we?
   Corona Corps is a voluntary organisation dedicated to helping citizens organise to assist in dealing with the coronavirus epidemic.
-  Currently we are recuiting volunteers in the Clerkenwell & Bunhill Wards of London and matching them with those that need assistance.
+  Currently we are recuiting volunteers in all wards of the London Borough of Islington and matching them with those that need assistance.
   More information is available [here](/about)

 ## Where do we operate?